 According to one story told by the brother of the tayac in 1660, the first tayac came from the Eastern Shore thirteen generations before the first English immigrants into Maryland.2

-The colonists who reached Maryland in 1634 via the Ark and Dove dealt initially with Wannas, the head chief.
+Colonists sailed to the new colony of Maryland on the Ark and Dove, and arrived at St. Clemet's Island on March 25, 1634.
+They dealt initially with Wannas, the head chief.
 The first Maryland settlement of St. Mary's City was in territory of the Yaocomaco, who paid tribute to Wannnas.
 Governor Calvert negotiated successfully for the right to occupy the land.

 The treaty did guarantee hunting and fishing rights including:4